brandonszeto/ece_253_project/README.md

 # ECE 253 Project: Material Texture Classification

 A deep learning system for classifying material textures using transfer learning with MobileNetV2.
 This project implements a robust texture classifier that can identify five material types: drywall, grass, metal, stone, and wood.
+The relevant release can be found on the main branch.

 ## Table of Contents
 - [Project Overview](#project-overview)